 What Is the State Tree of Oregon?
-How Was It Decided?
+Facts & FAQ

 The state tree of Oregon is the Douglas fir.
 This is a fitting choice for a number of reasons.
 First, Douglas fir trees are native to Oregon, and they grow extremely well in the state.
 Douglas firs are some of the largest trees in North America.
 They are large, recognizable, and unique.
 Douglas firs also have a connection to the man David Douglas who was an early explorer of Oregon.